When it comes time to choose which Mediterranean cruise itinerary to book, a little research can go a long way.

 Beauty, history, culture and of course, the food.
 A Mediterranean cruise offers something to appeal to everyone.
-Deciding which of the three main regions to cruise just takes a bit of due diligence to know the differences of each one.
+Deciding which of the three main Mediterranean cruise regions to explore takes a bit of due diligence to know the differences of each one.
 If you only have time for a 7-night cruise, it’s even more important to know how to choose your itinerary.

 Start with knowing the area.
-Europe, not including the Baltic region or the UK, is comprised of three areas that the cruise lines compact into Eastern Mediterranean, Western Mediterranean and Southern Mediterranean itineraries.
+Europe, not including the Baltic region or the UK (those areas are included in many Northern Europe cruises), is comprised of three areas.
+Cruise lines divide these into Eastern Mediterranean, Western Mediterranean and Southern Mediterranean itineraries.

-Start at the top of the Mediterranean coast from Barcelona, ships hug the coast and head to ports on the ritzy French Riviera.
+Start at the top of the Mediterranean coast from Barcelona.
+Ships hug the coast and head south to ports on the ritzy French Riviera.
 Here, you can stroll with the beautiful people along the sandy beaches in Cannes, St. Tropez and Nice.

-Taking a cruise heading further south is like stepping into the Mr. Peabody’s Wayback Machine.
+Choose a Mediterranean cruise that heads further south is like stepping into the Mr. Peabody’s Wayback Machine.
 You can visit the once-thriving city of Pompeii (buried by an eruption from Mount Vesuvia in the year 79,) toss a coin in Rome’s famed Trevi Fountain and visit ancient Ephesus in Turkey, dating back to 1500 BCE. and of great historic significance to Christianity.

 The shorter cruises often depart from Istanbul or Piraeus (the port for Athens) and visit mainly Greek Islands and two or three Turkish ports, such as Izmir, Ephesus and Antalya.
 Longer cruises may set out from Venice and stop at ports like Dubrovnik on the Adriatic en route to the Med or from Rome for one-way and round-trip voyages to Greece, Turkey and even Israel and Egypt.